mosaicnetworks/monetd/docs/monetd.rst

 with a very specific structure.
 By default, ``monetd`` will look for this directory in ``$HOME/.monet`` (on UNIX systems), but it is possible to override this with the ``--datadir`` flag.
 You would not normally need to access these configuration files directly.
-The ``monetcli`` tool provides interactive and CLI interfaces to set up a Monet network.
+The ``monetd config`` tool provides CLI interfaces to set up a Monet network.

 ``datadir`` must contain a set of files defining the network that this node is attempting to join or create.
-Please refer to ``monetcli`` for a tool to manage this configuration.
+Please refer to ``monetd config`` for a tool to manage this configuration.

 In particular: